Do you need something that can handle thick or multiple layers of fabric? Then you’ve come to the right place.

 While more expensive than other models on our list, this is the go-to choice for anyone that finds themselves working on multi-layer projects or with thick fabric regularly.

 Conclusion – Which One is Right For You?

 Here are a few things to consider before choosing one of these on this list.
 The following should help you to narrow down your choice:

 - If you are a beginner, are looking for an inexpensive heavy product and don’t plan on doing too much layering, then look no further than the Brother ST371HD or Singer 4423.
 They have excellent reviews, is inexpensive and does the job well on all kinds of fabric.

 - If you want it for more demanding projects and you are going to use it often or need to tackle upholstery jobs, then the Janome HD1000 may fit your needs better.

-- However, if you are planning on working with very thick and dense material then you should definitely consider choosing the Janome HD3000 model.
+- However, if you are planning on working with very thick and dense material then you should definitely consider choosing the Sailrite or Janome HD3000 model.
 Even if you are unsure if you will be working on those types of projects the HD3000 isn’t much more expensive than the HD1000.
 If you don’t have to save the extra few dollars, then this one is really an easy choice to make.

 All these models that we have reviewed on this page were all personally tested by us.
 The things that we have accounted for the review are; price, usability, features, specifications, durability and comfortability when using the model.
 So, having said all that, these models are our favorite ones out of the bunch (which was A LOT).
 If you are looking to do heavy duty jobs then these are your go-to models, they are reliable and will get the job done perfectly regardless of your needs.